Ruskin College: 20th century

-In October 1907 Arthur Smith of Balliol College paid a visit to Ruskin College on behalf of some of his university colleagues.
-He broached the idea of bringing Ruskin closer to the University, suggesting that this would involve the University providing funds for the College, and allowing Ruskin students to join the University.The majority of Ruskin students were suspicious that the proposal would lead to the erosion of the college's independence.
-Following a visit from Lord Curzon, the proposal was repeated and Dennis Hird, a lecturer in Sociology and Logic responded that as far as the students were concerned Ruskin College was irrevocably part of the Labour movement.
+In October 1907, Arthur Smith of Balliol College paid a visit to Ruskin College on behalf of some of his university colleagues.
+He broached the idea of bringing Ruskin closer to the University, suggesting that this would involve the University providing funds for the College, and allowing Ruskin students to join the University.
+The majority of Ruskin students were suspicious that the proposal would lead to the erosion of the college's independence.
+Following a visit from Lord Curzon, the proposal was repeated and Dennis Hird, a lecturer in Sociology and Logic, responded that as far as the students were concerned Ruskin College was irrevocably part of the Labour movement.

 In 1908, a group of Ruskin students, dissatisfied with its education policy which they viewed as too pro-establishment and imbued with elements of "social control", formed the Plebs' League.
 The students' revolt was supported by the Principal, Dennis Hird, and following his dismissal the students took strike action, refusing to attend lectures.

 During the First World War, some of the two hundred Belgian refugees who came to Oxford were lodged in the college.

-In 1970 Ruskin College hosted the UK's first National Women's Liberation Conference.
+In 1970, Ruskin College hosted the UK's first National Women's Liberation Conference.
 The conference ran from 27 February to 1 March with between 500 and 600 people attending.
-The Guardian newspaper called the conference the "biggest landmarks in British women's history".
+The Guardian called the conference the "[one of the] biggest landmarks in British women's history".
 The conference organisers included Ruskin students Arielle Aberson and Sally Alexander, and historian Sheila Rowbotham.
 The organisers were associated with the History Workshop seminars held at the college and the conference was initially intended to focus on women's history.

 Ruskin College was a secular sister-school to and a model for the Roman Catholic-linked Plater College until Plater's closing in 2005.

 2012 relocation

-A £17m redevelopment programme of the college's Old Headington site was completed in 2012, and the headquarters of the college moved there from the more central original site in Walton Street which was sold to Exeter College, Oxford.
-The redeveloped site has a new academic building incorporating an expanded library, named the Callaghan Library in honour of former Labour Prime Minister, James Callaghan, who made a major education speech at Ruskin in 1976.
-The MacColl / Seeger archive has a dedicated room within the new library.
-All other buildings on the site have been refurbished, the grounds have been improved and the walled garden, with its listed 'crinkle crankle wall' has been brought back into use by local volunteers.
+A £17-million redevelopment programme of the college's Old Headington site was completed in 2012, and the headquarters of the college moved there from the more central original site in Walton Street, which was sold to Exeter College, Oxford.
+The redeveloped site has a new academic building incorporating an expanded library, named the Callaghan Library in honour of former Labour Prime Minister James Callaghan, who made a major education speech at Ruskin in 1976.
+The MacColl–Seeger archive has a dedicated room within the new library.
+All other buildings on the site have been refurbished, the grounds have been improved and the walled garden, with its listed "crinkle crankle wall", has been brought back into use by local volunteers.
 A cafeteria is open to the public.

 Around this time, parts of the college's archives were controversially destroyed.
 The college asserted that it was legally required to dispose of the records because they contained personally identifying information.

 2021 merger

-In February 2021 the college agreed to merge with Activate Learning.
-In May 2021 the College Principal was suspended.
-In August 2021 it was announced that the college had been acquired by the University of West London.
+In February 2021, the college agreed to merge with Activate Learning.
+In May 2021, the College Principal was suspended.
+In August 2021, it was announced that the college had been acquired by the University of West London.